 Google Analytics has been a ubiquitous tool for over a decade, offering crucial insights into consumer behavior, marketing efficacy, and sales strategies.
-However, the rapidly approaching sunset of Universal Analytics on July 1, 2023, has prompted questions around data retention and historical visibility in the migration process.
+However, the sunset of Universal Analytics on July 1, 2023, has prompted questions around data retention and historical visibility in the migration process.

 Shorter Retention Periods